EyeofBeholder-NLeSC/orange3-argument/README.md

 ## Installation

-To install everything you need, first navigate to the project folder in terminal.
+To install, first navigate to the project folder in terminal.
 We recommand you to create a virtual environment and install everything there.
 You can choose whatever tool you prefer to do so.

 After activating your newly created virtual environment, you can install the add-on, together with Orange3 and all the other dependencies by running